logicalgraphs/CryptoCoin/README.md

 ## Revision History
 ### ... or feeping creatures!
 AHA!

+* 2021-05-02: Today was the first day the system ran end-to-end from ingesting coin-raw data to rendering recommendation reports (that weren't wrong, so, that's a plus).
 * 2021-04-30: reports on coins now integrated into pipeline
 * 2021-04-29: Separated monolith into loader, processor, patterns, reports pipelines.